pragya-1228/Cyclist-Case-Study-Google-Data-Analytics/README.md

 * **Usage Patterns by Day of Week:**
     * **Members consistently use bikes more frequently on weekdays,** indicating a strong tendency for commuting or routine daily trips.
     * **Casual riders predominantly use bikes on weekends,** with a clear peak in total rides on Saturdays and Sundays.
 Their weekday usage is significantly lower.
 This pattern strongly suggests leisure or recreational purposes for their rides.
-(As observed in the "Total Rides by Day of Week and User Type" chart).

 * **Overall Ride Volume:**
     * While casual riders take longer trips, **annual members contribute a substantially higher total number of rides** (approx. 720,313 rides for members vs. 71,433 for casuals in the analyzed period), highlighting their consistent engagement and value.